Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 He was standing within a dying oak tree, twice struck by lightning two summers ago.
 He was what polite society call ‘in the bollocky buff’ and reading Edward Lear poems to a wood pigeon that looked thoroughly bored.
 This curious fellow captured my attention, so I scuttled forward in the shrubbery and took a closer look.
 I was transfixed.
 It seemed he’d fashioned a home in the bark of the tree, and lived solely on some kind of local mushroom I’d not found before.
 Interestingly, this diet furnished him with very grand ideas, he began telling the pigeon that on Wednesday he’d invite the Grand Mushroom Druid of Sharpness to a powwow, where local visionaries sit and share their notions with one another.
 His latest idea was dog trousers.
 Well, bugger me……

 I ventured back to my hedge and telephoned my sister, Aunt Bench, on the yoghurt pot phone.
 It was a mistake.
 Not only does the woman have a penchant for sailors, but the mention of a gentleman in the nude sent her into a spin.
 She made a 120 mile trip in half an hour, which is not wise during a plague.
 The horse-drawn plague guards are monitoring the roads for naughty people travelling unnecessarily, and worse still, a bearded woman travelling with her deranged daughter was bound to attract attention.
 Her daughter Folly has a simple mind and an adoration for explosives, she’s been known to blow her own feet off before.
 An hour later, the three of us were in my hiding spot, hearing the naked tree man talking to some woodlice about the plight of the Indigenous People’s of the Americas.
-Folly was busy wiring up some Semtex she’d brought with her fuzzy felts, Aunt Bench was lusting after the tree man.
+Folly was busy wiring up some Semtex she’d brought along with her Fuzzy Felts, Aunt Bench was lusting after the tree man.
 I was getting bored and needed a wee.

 We witnessed a woman near the tree, standing next to the biggest mushroom I have ever seen.
 This woman had been a librarian before the plague, and a very straight-laced sort too.
 She clearly wasn’t straight-laced today, she was singing a song about penguins and the dietary habits of matadors – in other words, she was totally off her tits.
 My dilemma was, how do I take a piece of this mushroom and get away?

 Thankfully, nature intervened.
-It seemed Phineas had, in addition to his mushroom diet, had imbibed a plethora of imported ale known as ‘Wizard’s Sleeve’.
+It seemed Phineas had, in addition to his mushroom diet, had imbibed a plethora of imported Devonshire ale known as ‘Wizard’s Sleeve’.
 I don’t know how many he had, but the resulting fart knocked out not only Phineas, but the librarian.
 Even the mushroom wilted.
 I seized my chance, scuttled through the shrubbery and hacked off a piece, stuffing it into the pocket of my hessian dress.
 I noticed the gathering cloud lingering a foot above the grass, it was quite green and alarming.
 I covered my nose and mouth with my plague mask while I saw woodland animals warn each other and show the slower ones where the exits were.

 This gave me a grand idea.
 I took out a bell jar I found in my other pocket, and stepped forward into the clearing.
 The gas was so noxious, I saw the brass buckle on my old leather shoe bubble and turn a strange shade of lime.
 I rarely turn down an opportunity, and an interesting idea began to play out in my mind.
 Local sanitizing stations were feeble at stopping the spread of plague, and I wondered if I could catch some of the fumes and dispense them for a reasonable payment.